ClassicPress/dev-workflows/README.md

 ## Check with CPCS (ClassicPress Directory Coding Standard) <a name="cpcs"></a>

 ### Setup
-- In your repo put `cpcs.yml` into `.github/workflows`.
+- In your repo create a folder called `.github/workflows` and add file `cpcs.yml`.
-- Edit `cpcs.yml` on line 17 to reflect your Text Domain.
+- Edit `cpcs.yml` on line 21 to reflect your Text Domain.

   ```
   sed -i '/MY_DOMAIN/ s//CHANGE-THIS-TO-YOUR-TEXT-DOMAIN/' phpcs.xml
                          ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^